akhalikov/infra/hibernate5/README.md

-### hello-hiber
+### hello-hibernate

 * Bootstrap Hibernate5 SessionFactory (native)
 * Use annotations to provide mapping information
 * Use the Hibernate native APIs for transactions

-### hiber-memcached
+### hibernate-cache
 * Bootstrap Spring annotated contexts
 * Bootstrap Hibernate SessionFactory (native)
-* Bootstrap Hibernate with memcached as a second-level cache (https://github.com/mihaicostin/hibernate-l2-memcached)
 * Feature HSQLDB in-memory database
+* Hibernate with memcached as a second-level cache (https://github.com/mihaicostin/hibernate-l2-memcached)
+* Bootstrap Hibernate with EhCache as a second-level cache
 * Feature TestNg